wrapperband/FeathercoinWalletGuide/README.md

 The main tab in options allows you to set Feathercoin to start on login, the size of the database cache and the number of script verification threads.

 It also gives an indication if command line parameters over ride  those settings.
-For instance the number of threads :
+For instance the number of threads, command line option :

--par=<n> 	Set the number of script verification threads (-2 to 16, 0 = auto, <0 = leave that many cores free, default: 0)
+-par=<n> 	Set the number of script verification threads (-2 to 16, 0 = auto, < 0 = leave that many cores free, default: 0)

 ![Settings Main Options](/images/ftc-0.9.3.2-Settings.menu.options.main.01.png)